 Employee option awards are classified as equity awards and accounted for using the grant-date fair value method.
 The fair value of share-based awards is estimated using the Black-Scholes valuation model and expensed over the requisite service period, net of estimated forfeitures.
-Until December 31, 2015, we estimated forfeitures based on historical experience and anticipated future conditions.
-Beginning on January 1, 2016, we adopted Accounting Standards Update ("ASU") 2016-09 and elected to account for forfeitures as they occur.
-See Note 2s4 to our financial statements for the twelve months ended December 31, 2016.
+We elected to account for forfeitures as they occur.